 And it works, and that’s why the support and resistance work because people come in, they want to value by.
 Or you go to a restaurant, and you love that place, are you willing to wait 5 minutes to get a sit or 10 minutes?

 Probably because it’s not worth it to go someplace else, it’s not worth the time or effort or energy because you’re hungry.

 Same thing here, you’re hungry for an investment, to make cash, to make money, to do something with your money, so you’re looking at a good entry point, you get in, something that’s reasonable, reasonable price, and that’s what continues to move the stock.

-That’s how it works, and all these patterns, no matter what patter you’re looking at, whether you’re looking at triangle patterns, support and resistance, which are the basics, when you look at those, it’s all about that crowd behavior, the crowd psychology.
+That’s how it works, and all these patterns, no matter what pattern you’re looking at, whether you’re looking at triangle patterns, support and resistance, which are the basics when you look at those, it’s all about that crowd behavior, the crowd psychology.